Buying your first home

 Homebuyers need to document income and taxes.
 Mortgage lenders will typically ask for two recent pay stubs, the previous two years’ W-2s, tax returns and the past two months of bank statements — every page.

-Homebuyers should know how much of a home they can afford and how much money they can spend each month on a mortgage payment even before the mortgage lender tells them.
+Homebuyers should know how much of a home they can afford and the difficulty, if any, of getting a mortgage.
+New home buyers need to know how much money they can spend each month on a mortgage payment even before the mortgage lender tells them.
 There are several online mortgage calculators available to help.
 By calculating debt-to-income ratio and factoring in a down payment, you’ll be able to figure out what you can afford.

 Coming with a down payment isn’t easy and while there are loans available that can assist buyers that qualify based on income and specific situations many of loan programs do require a down payment.
 In Southern Utah, we have multiple zero money down programs available so don't let not having a downpayment stop you.

-Are you ready to get started?
+Are you ready to get started looking for that new home in Beaver, UT?
 Fill out the simple form below and a highly respected loan officer will contact you to help you with the pre approval process.
 Also if you have any questions feel free to call me, Sam Dodd at 435-701-0448 as I am always happy to help.